On this page

 # Builds, lints, and starts dev server at localhost:8000

-Custom renderer: WireRenderer(mistune.HTMLRenderer) handles link sculpting (first 3 external links get dofollow, rest masked), heading anchor generation, code block language classes, and raw HTML passthrough.
+Custom renderer: WireRenderer(mistune.HTMLRenderer) handles link sculpting (first 3 external links dofollow, rest nofollow), heading anchors (auto-generated id attributes), code block language classes, and raw HTML passthrough.
+The base_path parameter (auto-derived from site_url via urlparse().path) prefixes all internal links.
+This is how GitHub Pages subpath deployments work without manual URL rewriting.

 Theming: CSS custom properties injected from wire.yml theme: section.
 Clients change colors and fonts through config, with no CSS editing.